michaelbromley/horizonal/README.md

 I have tested it in the latest versions of Chrome (36), Firefox (31) and IE (11) in Windows and IE10 on Windows Phone 8.

+CSS transforms are not yet mature and as a result, support and behaviour across browsers can be unreliable.
+Typically, writing a theme will involve a lot of testing in different browsers and making tweaks to get around various quirks.

-IE seems to have problems with CSS 3D transition that use the z-axis.
-Expect unexpected results.
+IE in particular seems to have problems with CSS 3D transforms that use the z-axis.
+Expect unexpected results here.

 Since I don't have a Mac or an iPhone, I've not been able to do much testing on those.
 Bug reports welcome!

+## Contribution

+This is an experimental project and has much scope for refinement.
+Pull requests are welcome.

+If you write a cool theme that you think should be included on the demo page, send in a pull requests and ideally include a link to a working demo (use the [Horizonal playground](http://plnkr.co/edit/OxlWVuxXwEf2bhDAss9p?p=info) on Plunker).

 ## Licence